2024 Solar Incentives Guide for Willimantic, CT - Tax Credits & Rebates

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a specified percentage of the money you spend on your solar system.
+When someone says "solar incentives," you probably think of federal incentives first.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a predetermined percentage of the money you spend on your solar system.

-The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
-The solar system must have been installed on a property you own after January 1, 2006 for you to claim the credit.
-The ITC originally paid out 30% of all system costs (panels, equipment, labor and accessories), although this amount has fluctuated slightly over the years between 26-30%.
-The amount you qualify for will depend on when your solar system was installed.
+The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
+The solar panels have to have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
+Initially, the ITC applied to 30% of all system installation costs (panels, equipment, labor and accessories), although the total amount has fluctuated over the years between 26-30%.
+The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

 State & Local Solar Incentives

 Rebates, tax credits and more can be claimed at multiple levels.
 Along with federal solar incentives, there are often state and local ones, too.
 Certain incentives are ongoing, while others are offered for only a limited time.
 Your local solar incentives may come from your county or municipality, or from the Connecticut government.

 Next Steps for Installing Solar in Willimantic